rkle408/password-generator/README.md

 # password-generator

-## Develop a password generator that produces a random sequence based on your preferences for length and different types of characters
+## Developed a password generator that produces a random sequence based on your preferences for length and different types of characters